 Have you ever woken up in the morning with a mind that struggled to stay on task?
-It didn’t matter what you were doing; it would always end with you either daydreaming, nodding off, or finding something to distract yourself with.
+It didn’t matter what you were doing; it would always end with either daydreaming, nodding off, or finding something to distract yourself.

 We’ve all had those days, and anyone who denies it is simply lying.
 Some people will say they woke up on the wrong side of the bed; others will have a legitimate excuse for their lack of concentration.
 Either way, the solution will always be found in the brain.

 This is where nootropics can play an enormous role in your life.
 Nootropics are a unique line of ingredients designed to optimize and enhance cognitive function.
-They help the brain in a variety of ways, including memory, mood, brain health, mental energy, and focus.
+They help the brain in various ways, including memory, mood, brain health, mental energy, and focus.

 Neurohacker Collective has made a name for itself in the nootropic industry.
 While they boast a robust stack of powerful ingredients, they’ve also received a healthy dose of criticism for their highly-expensive line of supplements.

-We’ll go through each ingredient one-by-one further into this review, but we also want to make sure you understand the role the brain plays in concentration and how nootropic ingredients assist that process.
+We’ll go through each ingredient one by one further in this review, but we also want to make sure you understand the role the brain plays in concentration and how nootropic ingredients assist that process.

 Let’s find out!